My object will be, if possible to form Christian men,

 A Desire To Walk In God's Word

-Join eight time published author in her adventures with a pen.
+Join this published author in her adventures with a pen.

 Idiocy coming to life!